Alorel/alo-framework/README.md

 See [changelog.md](changelog.md) for a full changelog of previous versions.
 ## 1.0 (pending) ##

+Reworked

+* Fully reworked.
+Refer to README for documentation on the new router.

+Major bugfixes

+* Fixed the error message (and subsequent die() statement) when the log level is set to LOG_LEVEL_DEBUG.

 Misc bugfixes

 * Changed the event definition in setup/create_session_table_and_cleaner.sql to use the correct table name